swcarpentry/r-novice-gapminder/episodes/05-data-structures-part2.md

 > > ## Solution to Challenge 1
 > > 1. `human_age <- cats$age * 7`
 > > 2. `human_age <- factor(human_age)`. `as.factor(human_age)` works just as well.
 > > 3. `as.numeric(human_age)` yields `1 2 3 4 4` because factors are stored as integers (here, 1:4), each of which is associated with a label (here, 28, 35, 56, and 63).
 Converting the factor to a numeric vector gives us the underlying integers, not the labels.
-If we want the original numbers, we need to convert `human_age` to a character vector and then to a numeric vector (why does this work?).
+If we want the original numbers, we need to convert `human_age` to a character vector (using `as.character(human_age)`) and then to a numeric vector (why does this work?).
 This comes up in real life when we accidentally include a character somewhere in a column of a .csv file supposed to only contain numbers, and forget to set `stringsAsFactors=FALSE` when we read in the data.
 > {: .solution}
 {: .challenge}